-Wachusett Greenways periodically updates this page with trail reports and conditions.
+Wachusett Greenways periodically updates this page with announcements, trail reports and conditions.
 If you find an issue with any part of the trail, please use the button below to Report a Trail Issue.

 A bright red plaid scarf was lost on the trail Sunday afternoon.